gvwilson/sdxpy/src/pack/index.md

 the [%i "search space" %][%g search_space "search space" %][%/i%] would double;
 add another,
 and it would double again.
-This behavior is called a [%i "combinatorial explosion" %][%g combinatorial_explosion "combinatorial explosion" %][%/i%], and it means that brute force solutions are impractical even for small problems.
+This behavior is called
+[%i "combinatorial explosion" %][%g combinatorial_explosion "combinatorial explosion" %][%/i%], and it makes brute force solutions impractical even for small problems.
 We will implement it as a starting point
 (and to give us something to test more complicated solutions against), but then we will need to find a more efficient approach.